IBM/aspera-cli/docs/README.md

 ##### API Client JWT activation

 If you are not using the built-in client_id and secret, JWT needs to be authorized in Aspera on Cloud.
-This can be done in two manners:
+This can be done in two ways:

 - Graphically

-  - Open a web browser, log to your instance: `https://<ORG_NAME>.ibmaspera.com/` (Use your actual AoC instance URL)
+  - Open a web browser, log in to your instance: `https://<ORG_NAME>.ibmaspera.com/` (Use your actual AoC instance URL)
   - Go to Apps &rarr; Admin &rarr; Organization &rarr; Integrations
   - Click the previously created application